EliasKassapis/CARSSS/README.md

 ### Download the pre-processed Cityscapes dataset with the black-box predictions

 As described in our paper, we integrate our model on top of a black-box segmentation network.
-We used a pre-trained *DeepLabV3+(Xception65+ASPP)* model publically available
+We used a pre-trained *DeepLabV3+(Xception65+ASPP)* model publicly available
 [here](https://github.com/nyoki-mtl/pytorch-segmentation)
 .
 We found that this model obtains a mIoU score of 0.79 on the official test-set of the Cityscapes dataset ([Cityscapes](https://www.cityscapes-dataset.com/)).